homiedopie/beberlei.de/_sources/2015/02/26/integrate_symfony_and_webpack.txt

     }

-Now it is trivally easy to use React, just create a file with the ``*.jsx`` extension an Webpack will automatically load it through Facebooks JSX transformer before serving it as plain javascript.
-The only requirement is you have to install the NPM package ``jsx-loader`` to make this work.
+Now it is trivally easy to use React, just create a file with the ``*.jsx`` extension and Webpack will automatically load it through Facebooks JSX transformer before serving it as plain javascript.
+The only requirement is that you have to install the NPM package ``jsx-loader``.

 So far I have used webpack only for two playground projects, but I am very confident integrating it into some of my production projects now.